Oct 29, 2024

 About New World Wealth:

 New World Wealth was established in 2013 and has been tracking the movements and spending habits of the world’s wealthiest people for over a decade.
-The firm has an impressive track record in providing robust, reliable wealth data and insights for key publications, such as the Africa Wealth Report, the Henley Wealth Migration Report and the World’s Wealthiest Cities Report.
-New World Wealth’s reports and findings have been referenced by the Australian and UK governments, as well as by global news outlets such as the BBC, Bloomberg, CNN, Forbes, the New York Times and Robb Report.
+The firm has an impressive track record in providing robust, reliable wealth data and insights for key publications, such as the World’s Wealthiest Cities Report, the Africa Wealth Report and the Centi-Millionaire Report.

 For queries please contact: